Poeschl/Hassio-Addons/mpd/DOCS.md

 ### `custom_config` (Optional)

 This option let you specify an custom configuration file for MPD.
-To keep all MPD files in one place I restricted the path prefix to `/share/mpd`.
+To keep all MPD files in one place I restricted the path prefix to `/share/mpd` Please use the default [mpd.conf of the addon](https://github.com/Poeschl/Hassio-Addons/blob/master/mpd/mpd.conf) as starting point.
 In case you have issues with your configuration, the [MPD docs](https://www.musicpd.org/doc/html/user.html#configuration) might help you out.

 Working example: